drbean/edit/jeffreykuo/send_editing_Final_send.md

 quality metric inspection technology is the big challenge it now faces.

-In this study, the effect of jerks on the performance of five-axis synchronous high-speed CNC ball nose end mills on freeform turbine mold is discussed.
-The images of 14 cluster finished workpieces were checked against the variable jerk setting values to analyze the surface texture features and predict the surface roughness.
-Finally, a machine learning method is integrated together to construct a virtual machining module to act as a performance prediction system, which is merged with the virtual machine tool functions, surface texture processor and AI roughness prediction processor.
+In this study, the effect of jerks on the performance of five-axis synchronous high-speed CNC ball nose end mills on a freeform turbine mold was investigated.
+The images of finished workpieces produced by 14 jerk clusters were checked against the different jerk setting values to analyze the surface texture features and predict the surface roughness.
+In addition, a machine learning method was integrated with the surface feature analysis to construct a virtual machining module to act as a performance prediction system, which is merged with the virtual machine tool functions, surface texture processor and AI roughness prediction processor.
 Using the geometric information of the workpiece,